Despagino/multiapp/README.md

 - Project code is pushed to a public Git repository
 - The code should be written in ES6 as much as possible
 - Use the create-react-app generator to start your project
-- Makes use of React Router (install react-router-dom), and Redux (install redux react-redux)
+- Makes use of React Router (install react-router-dom)
 - There should be 2 container components
 - There should be 5 stateless components
 - There should be 3 or more routes